-- All articles must be the work of a 4-H club memberduring the current year. - You may wear your 4-H projects before the fair.
+- All articles must be the work of a 4-H club member during the current year. - You may wear your 4-H projects before the fair.
 However, articles must be mended if necessary, well laundered or dry cleaned, and pressed. - Two different classes from the unit in which the member is enrolled are required to constitute an exhibit, except where indicated differently.
 Garments must be different in construction and/or fabric.
-Serged items are acceptable. - Clothing exhibits will be judged on the followingbasis: - workmanship - o materials used - design and color - o general attractiveness
+Serged items are acceptable.

+- Clothing exhibits will be judged on the following basis:

+- o workmanship

+- materials used

+- o design and color

+- o general attractiveness